 - dictating the story to another writer (me)

-1. We read a simple picture book together.
-Then we talked about what the action was.
-I explained that action is something that happens in a story aka. an adventure!
+1. Read a simple picture book together.
+Talk about the action was.
+Explain that action is something that happens in a story, an adventure!

-2. The kids looked and selected stickers that gave them an idea for an adventure story.
+2. Have the kids look and select stickers that give them an idea for an adventure story.